mythril-forge/homebrew-spells/spells/level-3/beacon-of-hope.md

 ---

 ## Description
 This spell bestows hope and vitality.
 Choose any number of creatures within range.
-For the duration, each target has advantage on Wisdom saving throws and death saving throws, and regains the maximum number of hit points possible from any healing.
+For the duration, each target has advantage on Intelligence, Wisdom, and Charisma saving throws, and regains the maximum number of hit points possible from any healing.
+Additionally, when an affected creature rolls a saving throw to end an effect causing it to be **unconscious**, it automatically succeeds.

 ---

 **Classes:** cleric

-**Subclasses:** life cleric, devotion paladin, solidarity (psa) cleric, beauty (twitter) cleric
+**Subclasses:** life cleric, devotion paladin, solidarity cleric, beauty cleric

 **Sources:** PHB, page 217